 But back to MacNicol’s update, which raised a couple of questions for me.

 ABC News and other networks “periodically conduct internal drills to prepare for breaking stories concerning major news figures?”
 Interesting in itself (I’m curious about how these drills work, exactly— something to look into).

 “Tapper, and others, were reporting a fictitious news event over an internal loudspeaker.
 The ‘report’ was preceded by DRILL DRILL DRILL FOR DRILL PURPOSES THIS IS NOT TRUE followed by the ’story.’
 Apparently, a DA whose responsibility it was to ‘cover’ this only heard the ‘report’ part and tweeted it thinking it was real.”
 If you’re going to have a drill “reporting a fictitious news event over an internal loudspeaker” in your news organization, wouldn’t it be better to go with an “event” that is clearly “fictitious,” something that screams this is not real, like, say, “BARNEY THE DINOSAUR IN CRITICAL CONDITION AFTER EATING A DOZEN KFC DOUBLE DOWNS?”
 Rather than something as plausible-sounding (indeed, anticipated) as having the scoop on the identity of Obama’s Supreme Court nominee?
-Just in case someone doesn’t hear the disclaimer?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Just in case someone doesn’t hear the disclaimer?Liz Cox Barrett is a writer at CJR.